18thStreet-code-challenges/world_populations/README.md

 # World Populations App

+## Statement for Seegrid
+The first thing I noticed when looking at the dataset is that its size would make bar chart occupy more than a single screen, making it a visualization challenge for the user.
+Next, I noticed that the data was heavily skewed towards a small number of large countries, with a huge gap in population sizes between them and the remaining countries.
+I therefore decided to focus on ways to let the user focus in on data subsets, and I put these controls in a *Bonus Features* tab.
+In completing the challenge I chose to focus on these concerns instead of tweaking my Bar Chart UI, so the barchart itself is fairly primitive.

+## Purpose
 This application was written as a programming challenge from [Seegrid](https://seegrid.com/) in November, 2020.
 The challenge instructions are [here](https://github.com/gregsandell/world_populations/blob/dev/doc/Problem_Statement_Country_population_chart.pdf).
 The code for the solution is at the public repo [gregsandell/world_populations](https://github.com/gregsandell/world_populations).

 ## Assumptions